Zero-Shot Reinforcement Learning from Low Quality Data: Experiments

 \subsection{Results}

-\textbf{Q1.} We report the aggregate performance of all FB algorithms and CQL in Figure \ref{fig: all task performance}.
-Both MC-FB and VC-FB stochastically dominate FB, achieving \textbf{150\%} and \textbf{137\%} its performance respectively.
-MC-FB and VC-FB outperform our single-task baseline in expectation, reaching 111\% and 120\% of CQL performance respectively \textit{despite not having access to task-specific reward labels and needing to fit policies for all tasks}.
+\textbf{Q1} $\;$ We report the aggregate performance of our baselines and proposals on ExORL in Figure \ref{fig: all task performance}.
+Both MC-FB and VC-FB outperform the zero-shot RL and GCRL baselines, achieving \textbf{150\%} and \textbf{137\%} of FB's IQM performance respectively.
+The performance gap between FB and SF-LAP is consistent with the results in \cite{touati2022does}.
+MC-FB and VC-FB outperform our single-task baseline in expectation, reaching 111\% and 120\% of CQL's IQM performance

+respectively \textit{despite not having access to task-specific reward labels and needing to fit policies for all tasks}.
 This is a surprising result, and to the best of our knowledge, the first time a multi-task offline agent has been shown to outperform a single-task analogue.
 CQL outperforms offline TD3 in aggregate, so we drop offline TD3 from the core analysis, but report its full results in Appendix \ref{appendix: full results} alongside all other methods.
 We note FB achieves 80\% of single-task offline TD3, which roughly aligns with the 85\% performance on the full datasets reported by \cite{touati2022does}.

-\textbf{Q2.} We decompose the methods' performance with respect to domain and dataset diversity in Figure \ref{fig: dataset/domain performance}.
-The largest gap in performance between the conservative FB variants and FB is on \textsc{Rnd}, the highest-quality dataset.
-VC-FB and MC-FB reach 253\% and 184\% of FB performance respectively, and outperform CQL on three of the four domains.
-On \textsc{Diayn}, the conservative variants outperform all methods and reach 135\% of CQL's score.
-On the \textsc{Random} dataset, all methods perform similarly poorly, except for CQL on Jaco, which significantly outperforms all methods.
-However, in general, these results suggest the \textsc{Random} dataset is not informative enough to extract valuable policies.
+\textbf{Q2} $\;$ We decompose the methods' performance with respect to domain and dataset diversity in Figure \ref{fig: dataset/domain performance}.
+The largest gap in performance between the conservative FB variants and FB is on \textsc{Rnd}.
+VC-FB and MC-FB reach 2.5$\times$ and 1.8$\times$ of FB performance respectively, and outperform CQL on three of the four domains.
+On \textsc{Diayn}, the conservative variants outperform all methods and reach 1.3$\times$ CQL's score.
+On the \textsc{Random} dataset, all methods perform similarly poorly, except for CQL on Jaco, which outperforms all methods.
+However, in general, these results suggest the \textsc{Random} dataset is not informative enough to extract valuable policies--discussed further in response to Q3.
 There appears to be little correlation between the type of domain (Appendix \ref{appendix: experimental domains}) and the score achieved by any method.
+GC-IQL performs particularly well on the goal-reaching domains as expected, but worse than all zero-shot methods on the locomotion tasks, irrespective of whether they are conservative or not.
+This is presumably because the goal-state used to condition the policy (\textit{i.e.} the state with highest reward in $\mathcal{D}_{\text{labelled}}$) is a poor proxy for the true, dense reward function.